sadikBr/learning-next.js/README.md

     - We can not use a Server component inside a Client Component directly, but we can use a workaround in case we need to invoke a Server component inside a Client component.
 The workaround is to use the Server component as a Child of the Client component (see the example in the [Interleaving](./next.js-rendering/src/app/interleaving/page.tsx) route)

 ## Next.JS Data Fetching

+- In this section, we will use [{JSON} Placeholder](http://jsonplaceholder.typicode.com/)
+- It is a free fake and reliable API for testing and prototyping.
+- Powered by <u>JSON Server</u> + <u>LowDB</u>

+- ### Fetching Data with Server Components

+  - In server components, you can fetch data directly inside the component body without the need to use useState() or useEffect().
+We can use any library to fetch the data then use the returned results inside the return statement of the Component (see [users](./next.js-data-fetching/src/app/users/page.tsx) folder for an example).
+  - To handle loading and error states while fetching data in Server Components we can create a [loading.tsx](./next.js-data-fetching/src/app/users/loading.tsx) and [error.tsx](./next.js-data-fetching/src/app/users/error.tsx) components and default export them.